© Scott Rohter. All rights reserved.

 Less Gov is the Best Gov.com PO Box 123 Vida, OR.
 97488

-Government is a necessary evil, but lately it has been finding more ways to be evil than necessary.
+Government is a necessary evil, but it is finding more ways to be evil than necessary.

-Our Federal government has become a bigger burden on taxpayers than it needs to be.
+The Federal government has become a bigger burden on the taxpayers than necessary.

-The Federal Government is not supposed to be this powerful.
+The Federal Government was not supposed to be this powerful.

-If Americans would stop making excuses for ourselves.
+If Americans would just stop making excuses for ourselves

-And start accepting personal responsibility for our lives.
+And start accepting personal responsibility for our lives again

-But without limited government and personal responsibility we cannot remain free.
+Without limited government and personal responsibility we cannot hope to remain free for long.

-We must stop letting the Federal government get bigger than it needs to be
+Therefore we must stop the Federal government from getting bigger

-Or our children will not enjoy the freedoms that we have known.
+Or our children will not be able to enjoy the freedoms that we have known.

-If we follow the Constitution the way the Founding Fathers intended
+If we follow the Constitution as the Founding Fathers intended

-Then we can return the Federal government to being just a necessary evil once again in our lives.
+Then we will return the Federal government back to being just a necessary evil in our lives.

-To bring the Federal Government back into compliance with the United States Constitution...
+To bring the Federal Government back into compliance with the Constitution...

-And to make Washington more necessary and a lot less evil than it is today.
+And to make Washington less necessary and a lot less evil than it is today.

 ~ Editor ~